CaviereFabien/documentation/Cases-of-customisations.md

 > 1. General customizations:

+> * The menu is add in the layout file ; layoutBody : call the other layouts to display the page.
+In this way, the header et footer layout are the same on all the website.

 > * add 2 filters to the collectory public page: paleontology and fungi.

 >Here are the files (on the web-app folder) when the modifications are be made :